stakizawa/renkei-vpe/README.md

 -------

 RENKEI-VPE Installation manual and management manual are written in Japanese.
-If you want the manual, ask me.
+If you want the manual, contact me.

 License